 CLAIR publishes the Contracting Organisation Manual (Ninyodantai-yo Manual) and the Questions & Answers Manual (Shitsugi Otoshu) for contracting organisations.
 In addition, CLAIR holds seminars for contracting organisations, Prefectural Advisors and other officers, providing training and advice about JET Programme matters and how to deal with cross-cultural issues.

-CLAIR employs ten Programme Coordinators (PCs), all former JET participants, eight of whom are in the Department of JET Programme Management.
+CLAIR employs 11 Programme Coordinators (PCs), all former JET participants, nine of whom are in the Department of JET Programme Management.
 These Programme Coordinators serve as an additional point of contact for JET participants and can answer questions or concerns about matters related to living and working in Japan.

 Main duties of CLAIR’s Department of JET Programme Management include:

 - Overseeing correspondence with the Ministries involved with recruitment and selection of new JET participants.

 - Placement of JET participants in contracting organisations after being notified of successful applicants by the Ministry of Foreign Affairs.